What You Can Do

 If your loved one feels hesitant about adopting technology, make it meaningful for them.
 Tap into their interests, hobbies and what is important in their life.
 Explore how technology could support that.”

 Some older adults need caregivers to continue cooking, cleaning and caring for them.
-It is always acceptable for older people to ask that family caregivers wear a mask, don’t touch their face and wash their hands often.
-As long as you’re being safe and following precautions, everyone has to do what is necessary.
-Ultimately, physical distancing is the best way to slow the spread of infection.
+It is always acceptable for older people to ask that family caregivers wear a mask, don’t touch their face and wash their hands often if the senior is immune compromised.

 Safe Seniors, Strong Communities: Local love in action in BC